NaturalHPC/cerulean-test-docker-images/README.rst

 License
 *******

-Copyright (c) 2018, Netherlands eScience Center and VU University Amsterdam
+Copyright (c) 2018-2020 Netherlands eScience Center, VU University Amsterdam and University of Amsterdam

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.